Estimated reading time: 5 minutes

 1. Give Your Love Fully

-You must communicate clearly to your intimate partner through actions and words, “I’ve got your back, no matter what”.
+You must communicate clearly to your intimate partner through actions and words the message “I’ve got your back, no matter what”.
 Differences and disappointments between you are inevitable, that’s the reality of relationship life.
 All couples have normal relationship conflicts.

-You need to learn to have healthy conflicts, using compassion and loving-kindness as much as possible.
-Make respect for your partner be the focus of all your interactions.
+You need to learn to have healthy conflicts.
+These are disagreements in which you express your different thoughts, feelings and needs while using moderate and respectful communication.
+Make respect for your partner the focus of all your interactions.
 Respect, trust and commitment are the greatest gifts of love you can give.

 2. Open Your Heart Fearlessly